 What is a mortgage broker?

-A mortgage broker is a professional who acts as a mediator between borrowers and lenders to help individuals obtain a mortgage loan for their home or investment property.
+A mortgage broker is a professional mediator between borrowers and lenders to help individuals obtain a mortgage loan for their home or investment property.
+Mortgage brokers can shop around to get consumers wholesale pricing that retail lenders may not have.

 What services do mortgage brokers provide?

-Mortgage brokers provide a range of services, including pre-approval, loan comparison, and application assistance.
-They help individuals understand the different types of mortgage loans available, compare interest rates and loan terms, and assist with the loan application process.
+Mortgage brokers provide various services, including pre-approval, loan comparison, and application assistance.
+They help individuals understand the different types of mortgage loans available, compare and shop the best interest rates in the market, and assist clients from application to closing.

 How do mortgage brokers get paid?